Mammoths are a species related to elephants.

 The wildlings continue the fight by having the giants bring up a ram.
 Mammoths are used to center the wildling line, a hundred or more, with giants upon their backs.
 The black brothers shoot arrows at the giants, and several mammoths are injured in the process.
 One of the injured beasts crashes into another, spilling giants over the ground, while another wounded mammoth goes berserk, smashing wildlings with his trunk and crushing archers underfoot.
 When the line of wildlings, giants and mammoths reaches the gate, the Night's Watch pushes an oil barrel down, which is set aflame.
 The remaining mammoths flee in terror, and the center breaks.
 During the next night, the wildlings skin one of the dead mammoths, and use its hide to cover the roof of the wooden turtle which covers a new ram.

 When the southron knights of Stannis Baratheon attack the wildling camp, the mammoths begin to wander west.
 They manage to shatter the center column of knights, and when the wildling hosts starts to break, only the giants upon their mammoths are able to hold.
-Eventually, however, the Battle of Castle Black is lost, and a few giants and mammoths are taken captive.
+Eventually, however, the battle beneath the Wall is lost, and a few giants and mammoths are taken captive.
 The others flee.

 A Dance with Dragons